montag/vue-audioworklet-demo/README.md

-# Vue Audioworklet Demo
+# Vue AudioWorklet Demo

 This is simple demo of an AudioWorklet loaded via webpack4 and worklet-loader within a standard vuecli3 project.

 NOTE: This demo will only work in browsers that support AudioWorklet, notably, Chrome and Opera.

-The demo will play either a embedded ogg file or use the local microphone.
+The demo will play either an embedded ogg file or use the local microphone.

 ![example](docs/worklet-demo.gif)